Cyber Monday may be over, but great prices are here to stay.

-A liquid CPU cooler has one job: to handle all of the heat generated by the CPU and keep the internals at nice low temperatures.
+Handling all of the heat generated by the CPU and keeping the internals at nice low temperatures is the liquid CPU cooler's one job.
 Traditional computers use heatsinks, special metal blocks that rest on top of the CPU and facilitate airflow.
-Modern PCs use liquid cooling, which might sound counterintuitive, but it’s actually the most efficient way to handle heat.
+Modern PCs use liquid cooling, which might sound counterintuitive, but it’s actually the most efficient way to handle the heat.
 Essentially, cold liquid flows through tubes to keep the CPU temperature low, and multiple fans work together to push all the hot air out as exhaust.

 There’s quite a bit of variety across the liquid CPU cooler market, so it pays to do your homework ahead of time so you know what you’re looking for.
 To help you narrow your search, answer these questions: